donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 > sudo raspi-config
 ~~~

-Then select "6 Advanced Options" and "A6 Boot Order".
-And finally choose "B2 USB Boot", then shutdown the system:
+Then select "6 Advanced Options" and "A7 Bootloader Version" and "E1 Latest".
+After that go to "6 Advanced Options" -> "A6 Boot Order" -> "B2 USB Boot", then shutdown the system:

 ~~~
 > sudo shutdown -h now